derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide500.md

   ![](images/500/18.png)

 - Since we are pushing to a remote Fn Server, Fn will use Docker Hub as the container registry.
 We need to set the FN_REGISTRY environment variable to tell Fn which Docker Hub user to push to.
+In the following command, **replace "your-docker-hub-registry"** with the name of your Docker Hub registry (not your Docker Hub email address):

   `export FN_REGISTRY=your-docker-hub-registry`